wp-plugins/blogvault-real-time-backup/readme.txt

 == Description ==

 [blogVault](http://blogvault.net?bvsrc=wpplugin_readme) is a top-notch WordPress backup plugin that creates daily automatic backups of your WordPress site.
 Backup your entire site, including files and database, with this easy to use backup plugin.
-Top Features:

 **Top Features**:

 1. **Daily automatic backup** for your entire site content, including Posts, Pages, Plugin, Images, Comments, etc.